Korean, Edit

 ○ 3rd - 1st.
 CCK stimulates the gastric wall → decreases gastric acid secretion

 ○ 3rd - 2nd.
-CCK stimulates the duodenal mucosa → increases secretion of pancreatic juice rich in digestive enzymes
+CCK stimulates the pancreas → increases secretion of pancreatic juice rich in digestive enzymes

 ○ 3rd - 3rd.
 CCK stimulates the gallbladder → bile secretion → emulsification of fats

-③ GIP, VIP, GLP-1 : Respond to high osmolarity in the small intestine due to sugars and fats, inhibit gastric acid secretion
+③ GIP, VIP, GLP-1: Respond to high osmolarity in the small intestine due to sugars and fats, and inhibit gastric acid secretion

 ○ 1st.
 Chyme from the stomach stimulates cells in the duodenal wall